 In 1967 Ellsberg became a member of the McNamara Study Group that in 1968 had produced the classified History of Decision Making in Vietnam, 1945-1968.
 Ellsberg, disillusioned with the progress of the war, believed this document should be made available to the public.
 He gave a copy of what later became known as the Pentagon Papers to William Fulbright.
 However, he refused to do anything with the document, so Ellsberg gave a copy to Phil Geyelin of the Washington Post.
 Katharine Graham and Ben Bradlee decided against publishing the contents on the document.

 Ellsberg now went to the New York Times and they began publishing extracts from the document on 13th June, 1971.
 This included information that Dwight Eisenhower had made a secret commitment to help the French defeat the rebellion in Vietnam.
-The document also showed that John F. Kennedy had turned this commitment into a war by using a secret "provocation strategy" that led to the Gulf of Tonkin incidents and that Lyndon B. Johnson had planned from the beginning of his presidency to expand the war.
+The document also showed that Lyndon B. Johnson had turned this commitment into a war by using a secret "provocation strategy" that led to the Gulf of Tonkin incidents and that Johnson had planned from the beginning of his presidency to expand the war.